-Bone broth…it’s time to get on board.
-If you haven’t you should because it’s the new Diet Coke – only it’s healthy, won’t make you fat, and won’t rot out all your teeth and eat a hole through your gut.
+Bone broth … it’s time to get on board.
+If you haven’t you should because it’s the new Diet Coke … only healthier, won’t make you fat, and won’t rot out all your teeth and chew a hole through your gut.
 You can pick up a cup on your way to work, order a broth bowl at your favorite bistro, or head to the butcher to pick up some bones and make your own.
-I’ll forewarn you though, making it stinks…but the benefits don’t.
+I’ll forewarn you though, making it stinks … but the benefits don’t.

-In the 1930’s a paper was published on bone broth.
-It basically stated that bone broth was a drink of low nutritional value because it contained very little starch and sugar and a ton of this stuff called gelatin.
+In the 1930’s, a paper was published on whether there were actually benefits to drinking bone broth.
+It found bone broth to be of low nutritional value because it contained very little starch and sugar and a ton of this stuff called gelatin.
 Bad science, poor nutritional advice, and well-meaning scientists of the day recommended sugar cubes and potatoes over bone broth.
-Imagine that?

 What researchers didn’t realize is that gelatin is one of the most nutritious substances on the planet – a protein that literally anyone can digest.
 When animal bones and marrow, feet, tendons, and ligaments are simmered for 24-48 hours, collagen (which gets broken down into gelatin) is released along with amino acids, and highly absorbable minerals like calcium, magnesium, sulphur, silicon, phosphorus, and trace minerals.

 Because of this, bone broth is touted for its ability to remineralize the body, heal the joints and bones, fill in wrinkles, and help with leaky gut and other digestive issues, auto-immune conditions, arthritis, and cellulite.
 Throughout history, the gelatin in bone broth has been used to heal peptic ulcers, infectious diseases, and cancer.
 Sugar and starch can’t do that.